Chris Huhne: Resignation

 On 3 February 2012, Huhne resigned from the Cabinet when he was charged with perverting the course of justice over a 2003 speeding case.
 His wife at the time, Vicky Pryce, had falsely claimed that she was driving the car, and accepted the licence penalty points on his behalf so that he could avoid being banned from driving.
-Huhne denied the charge until the trial began on 4 February 2013 when he changed his plea to guilty, resigned as a member of Parliament, and left the Privy Council.
+Huhne denied the charge until the trial began on 4 February 2013, when he changed his plea to guilty, resigned as a member of Parliament, and left the Privy Council.
 He and Pryce were sentenced at Southwark Crown Court on 11 March to eight months in prison for perverting the course of justice.
-He served nine weeks of this sentence at HMP Leyhill in Gloucestershire before he was released.
+He served nine weeks of his sentence at HMP Leyhill in Gloucestershire before he was released.

-On 5 February 2013 Huhne resigned as an MP following his plea of guilty to perverting the course of justice.
+On 5 February 2013, Huhne resigned as an MP, following his plea of guilty to perverting the course of justice.
 In a subsequent article for the Guardian during his second period of writing a weekly column for the paper, he said that he believed he was targeted by Rupert Murdoch's News Group newspapers because of the support he had given, while Shadow Home Secretary, for the re-opening of the police investigation into phone-hacking.
 The subsequent police investigation led to the prosecution and conviction of Andy Coulson, formerly editor of the News of the World.